KORLA2/My-Leetcode/README.md

 # My-Leetcode
-Contains some of the intresting leetcode  problems
+Contains some of the interesting leetcode  problems